 Wedding Band Etiquette: A Guide for Couples

-It’s no secret, choosing the right wedding band to provide the soundtrack for your special day is one of the most crucial elements when it comes to planning a wedding.
-But beyond selecting the perfect band, understanding wedding band etiquette is key to ensuring a seamless and enjoyable experience for everyone involved.
-Here’s a generalised guide to help you navigate the dos and don’ts when working with a wedding band, agency or management company.
+It’s no secret that choosing the right band to provide the soundtrack for your special day is one of the most crucial elements when it comes to planning a wedding.
+But beyond selecting the perfect live act, understanding wedding band etiquette is key to ensuring a seamless and enjoyable experience for everyone involved.
+Here’s a generalised guide to help you navigate the dos and don’ts when working with a band, agency or management company.

 Communication is Key